 - Make a Budget –Utilize the simple student budget worksheet and tips provided by mint.com.

 - Know Your Aid Limits –The most expensive degree is the one you never complete.
 It is important to work closely with your academic advisor to create a detailed plan for degree completion.
 Once that plan is in place, evaluate the aid you are receiving to determine how many years you may be eligible to receive each type of fund.
-Keep in mind that your eligibility can change each year based on your FAFSA, funding availability, aid limits for loans and grants, Satisfactory Academic Progress, and other factors.
+Keep in mind that your eligibility can change each year based on your FAFSA, funding availability, aid limits for Federal student loans and Pell grants, Financial Aid Satisfactory Academic Progress, and other factors.

 - Ask for Help: Student Services is here to answer any questions you might have about paying for college.
 Talk to your academic advisor or OCCC’s Financial Aid Specialist to request assistance.
 Research and utilize other community resources as appropriate.